 Where to Eat

 The Hard Rock Cafe has created a global brand that has thrived off the internationalism of their locations.
-Think of the white shirts with city names on them.
 Enjoy something yummy off their comfort food menu with a Danish twist.

 If you're looking for a snack as you run around the city, pick up a danish pastry from any number of local bakeries and cafes: they all make them and they make them well.